 Atreca Reports First Quarter 2023 Financial Results and Recent Corporate Developments

-/EIN News/ -- SAN CARLOS, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Atreca, Inc. (Atreca) (NASDAQ: BCEL), a clinical-stage biotechnology company focused on developing novel therapeutics generated through a unique discovery platform based on interrogation of the active human immune response, today announced financial results for the first quarter ended March 31, 2023 and provided an overview of recent developments.
+SAN CARLOS, Calif., May 10, 2023 (GLOBE NEWSWIRE) -- Atreca, Inc. (Atreca) BCEL, a clinical-stage biotechnology company focused on developing novel therapeutics generated through a unique discovery platform based on interrogation of the active human immune response, today announced financial results for the first quarter ended March 31, 2023 and provided an overview of recent developments.

 "In the first quarter of 2023 we continued to advance both ATRC-101 and our preclinical programs.
 The additional data from the ongoing Phase 1b study of ATRC-101 that we reported in March will help inform our anticipated go / no-go decision for Phase 2 development, which remains on-track for later this year," said John Orwin, Chief Executive Officer of Atreca.
 "We continue to invest strategically in our platform, which has supported an acceleration of our discovery and early-stage development efforts.
 We are making great progress in advancing both the APN-497444 and APN-346958 programs and continue to anticipate nominating clinical candidates for both programs later this year."